A Proud History Of Resistance

-The Líl̓wat Nation is one of 78 First Nations in British Columbia that has chosen not to participate in the BC Treaty Commission.
-In 1911, the Lil̓wat7úl joined other nations in signing the Lillooet Declaration at Spences Bridge.
-The document outlined the nations’ demands for the reinstatement of their rights to traditional lands.
+The Líl̓wat Nation is one of 78 First Nations in British Columbia that have chosen not to participate in the BC Treaty Commission proceeds.
+In 1911, the Lil̓wat7úl joined other St̓át̓y̓emc nations in signing The Lillooet Declaration at Spences Bridge.
+The document outlined the nations’ demands for the reinstatement of their rights to their traditional lands.
 Signed by a committee of First Nations chiefs, the document asserts sovereignty over traditional territories and protests the theft of First Nations lands.
 In 1927, the Canadian government made it illegal for First Nations people to organize against the Crown for recognition of their rights to the land.

 In 1975, the Líl̓wat led a successful protest to protect their fishing rights.
 Soon after, protests were organized to address the issues of sacred heritage site destruction and clear-cutting on Líl̓wat Traditional Territory.

-Other First Nations and environmental groups joined the Líl̓wat in 1989 to work on the “Save The Stein” initiative.
-The action culminated in a concert with Bruce Cockburn, Buffy Sainte-Marie and Gordon Lightfoot, with an appearance by environmental activist Dr. David Suzuki.
-As a result, the Stein River Watershed, in its entirety, was protected and remains an impressive expanse of pristine rainforest.
+Other First Nations and environmental groups joined Líl̓wat Nation in 1989 to work on the “Save The Stein” initiative.
+The action culminated in a concert with Canadian artists Bruce Cockburn, Buffy Sainte-Marie and Gordon Lightfoot.
+The concerts also featured an appearance by world renowned environmental activist Dr. David Suzuki.
+As a result, the Stein River Watershed, in its entirety, was protected.
+Twenty years later, it remains an impressive expanse of pristine rainforest.

 Protecting Mkwalcs (Ure Creek) was a hard-fought victory, one that saw roadblocks by, and arrests of, people who were desperate to save land being destroyed by clear-cut logging.
 The potential fall-out from this forestry practice was extremely serious; herbicide and pesticides used in clear-cutting would contaminate food sources.
 Salmon stocks were being threatened by the presence of PCBs stored near the Birkenhead River.
 Something had to be done.

-In 1990, that something was a roadblock on the Duffy Lake Road making it impossible for logging truck to come in and take trees from the area.
-The province obtained an injunction against the roadblock.
+In 1990, that something was a roadblock on the Duffy Lake Road, which made it impossible for logging trucks to come in and take trees from the area.
+The province eventually obtained an injunction against the roadblock.
 Sixty-three Lil̓wat7úl were subsequently arrested, charged and imprisoned pending trial.
-The roadblock was dismantled, and the courts refused to hear the activists’ sovereignty defense.
+The roadblock was dismantled.
+The courts refused to hear the activists’ sovereignty defense.
 In 1991, a second blockade was set-up near sacred burial sites on the far side of Lillooet Lake.

 Today, Mkwalcs is now a conservancy, with the Líl̓wat having “won” protection of this area, including the prohibition of planned commercial activities including logging and power projects.
 Conservancies have also been established in the Upper Soo and Twin Two.

 With the signing of a 2002 Legacy Agreement, Líl̓wat joined Musqueam, Tsleil-Waututh, and Squamish as one of the Four Host First Nations of the 2010 Olympic and Paralympic Winter Games.
 The Líl̓wat Nation was an important partner in building many Olympic venues, which they now co-own through Whistler Sports Legacies.
 As well, the Olympics provided an opportunity for Lil̓wat7úl culture to be on the world stage with Lil̓wat7úl leadership and dancers opening The Games.